NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 We ask contributors to please be mindful of the following when submitting a Pull Request.
 The following will help reviewers give meaningful and timely feedback.

+In order to maintain quality standards, the following rules apply:

 * Pull requests will not be accepted for branches that are not up-to-date with the current `develop` branch.
 * Pull requests will not be accepted unless all tests pass.
-* Pull requests will not be accepted without the addition of tests for any new code or feature being proposed.
+* Pull requests that add new capabilities will not be accepted without the inclusion of tests that verify those capabilities work properly.
+(We can help with this if needed)

+We also ask contributors to consider the following when proposing changes:

 * Provide a good description of the changes you are proposing and reference any issues they resolve.
 Also link to other related or dependent pull requests in the description.
 * Pull requests should be as small as possible.
-Whenever possible, break large changes into multiple smaller changes.
+Break large changes into multiple smaller changes if possible.
+Put yourself in the reviewers' shoes.
 If your pull request is too big, reviewers may ask you to break it into smaller, more digestable, pieces.
 * Group changes that logically contribute to the branch's singular purpose together.
-* Do not group unrelated changes together; create separate branches and submit pull requests for them separately.
+* Do not group unrelated changes together; create separate branches and submit pull requests for unrelated changes separately.

 ## Fortran Style Guide